xvzf/flask-chmod/README.rst

 ===========
-flask-chmod
+flask-chown
 ===========

-Flask view permission management the UNIX way using groups and a chmod oriented syntax.
+Flask view permission management the UNIX way using owner and groups

 Example